Bruxism and TMJ Treatment in Korea

 • If you have a habit of grinding your teeth

-• If you wake up in the morning and your temporomandibular joints are stiff and aching
+• If you wake up in the morning and your TMJs are stiff and aching

-• When your teeth are worn out extensively
+• If your teeth are worn out extensively

-• Deformation of the physiognomy due to tooth abrasion
+• If you have deformation of your physiognomy (facial shape or expression) due to tooth abrasion

-• Tiredness and pain in the temporomandibular joints and surrounding muscles
+• If you suffer from tiredness and pain in the TMJs and surrounding muscles

 • If your jaw doesn’t open completely and makes noise every time you try to open your mouth

-• Headache due to jaw joint, neck, and shoulder pain
+• If you suffer headaches due to jaw joint, neck, and shoulder pain

-• When the upper and lower teeth are out of alignment due to malocclusion
+• If your upper and lower teeth are out of alignment due to malocclusion (imperfect tooth positioning when mouth is closed)

 • If you grind your teeth during sleep